Designing protocols - 9.5 - Designing a complete protocol

 The system DB contains a more recent version of {xxx}.
 Update protocol.

-As you design your protocol, firefly will warn you about collisions, where labware will obstruct the movement of the pipetting head e.g. if you are loading tips from a tip box when there is a plate on
+As you design your protocol, firefly will warn you about collisions, where labware will obstruct the movement of the pipetting head e.g., if you are loading tips from a tip box when there is a plate on the thermal module.

 The error message will suggest modifications to solve the collision issue, but you may not want to implement them.
 If you use Auto Fill Decks while you have an unsolved collision error, you will be warned that you need to place your labware manually.